eylem2002/eylem2002/README.md

 - Alaa Abdalqader 20 y.o
-- software engineering student at jordan university of science and technology
+- software engineer student at jordan university of science and technology
-- Codeforces acc : eylem2002
+- Codeforces acc : Rei_Furuya

 <!---
 eylem2002/eylem2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.